npiesco/absurder-sql/README.md

 ### Which Should You Choose?

 **Choose DataSync if you:**

+✅ **Need dual-mode persistence (Browser + Native)**
+- Build web apps with IndexedDB storage
+- Query the same data from CLI/server using traditional `.db` files
+- Offline-first apps with optional server sync
+- Debug production data locally using standard SQLite tools
+- *Why this matters:* absurd-sql is **browser-only** - no CLI/server access to your data

 ✅ **Want zero deployment friction**
 - Deploy to GitHub Pages, Netlify, Vercel, or any CDN instantly